mrc-ide/virtual-ecology-workbench/README.md

 * See `c.bat` or `c.sh` to compile the VEW.
 * See `vew.bat` or `vew.sh` to run the VEW.

+## Input Data

+* Yes...
+I haven't worked out how to make several gigabytes of input data available.
+Get in touch...

 ## Documentation

 To be updated when I have more time.
 (Post-covid).